This post has two aims:

 $$ err_2(\hat{D}) = \frac{\lVert D - \hat{D} \rVert_2}{\lVert D \rVert_2} \in \mathbb{R}_{\geq 0} $$

-, to get further improvements at no added cost in memoryAnd that’s it!
+GH with 400 measurements converges to around 50% errorHutch++ and XTraceXDiag with just 200 measurements has about the same performance as $k=200$ deflation followed by 200 GH measurements.
+This shows that they are effectively recycledXDiag dominates, because effectively we are using 400 for deflation and 400 for GHXDiag, to get further improvements at no added cost in memoryAnd that’s it!
 Thanks for your attention, even if I’m pretty sure it was all diagonal reading ↖️ 👀 👍

 Special thanks to Ethan N. Epperly, the main

-author, for helping me getting a better understanding of it.
+XDiagauthor, for helping me getting a better understanding of it.
 Be sure to check out his other work!